mpflynnx/beginning-c-plus-plus-programming/docs/section9.md

 56
 ```

 Example code validating a user input.
 Note, the duplicated code outside and inside the loop.

-This example would be better suited for a [do-while loop](#do-while-loop).
+**Example**
 ```c
 int number {0};
 std::cout << "Enter an integer less than 100: ";